ChthonVII/gamutthingy/README.md

 **Misc Parameters:**
 - `--help` or `-h`: Displays help.
 - `--verbosity` or `-v`: Specify verbosity level.
 Integer numbers 0-5.
 Default 2.
+- `--threads`: Sets the number of threads to use for processing image inputs and LUTs; or set to 0 to autodetect number of CPU cores.
+Integer number.
+Default 0.

 #### Usage Tips
 - Destination primaries and whitepoint should generally be sRGB spec and D65.
 (Unless you're trying to prepare something for roundtrip conversion.)